 When Conway MacKenzie made the decision to relocate from their suburban office to 1075 Peachtree, they wanted their new workspace to reflect the change in scenery.
-They promptly engaged VeenendaalCave, A NELSON Company to help them meet these objectives.
+They promptly engaged our firm to help them meet these objectives.
 Conway Mackenzie, a financial consulting firm, desired for the new urban office to appeal to their clientele, which is predominately male, and introduce new innovative ways for them to do business.
 This carved a clear direction for the look and feel of the space: a masculine, sophisticated and tailored palette utilizing traditional materials (woods, leathers, suede, stones) in a modern, clean application.

-Integration of technology was also important to the client so attention was given to custom millwork details, particularly at the media wall in the lounge, that were designed to neatly conceal the IT infrastructure necessary to support the ways Conway MacKenzie does business on a daily basis.
+Integration of technology was also important to the client so attention was given to custom millwork details, particularly on the media wall in the lounge, that was designed to neatly conceal the IT infrastructure necessary to support the ways Conway MacKenzie does business on a daily basis.